esad/lot/src/zem/README.md

-A simple JavaScript frontend to Z3.
+A simple JavaScript frontend to z3-emscripten, to be replaced with pure Elm.